UTA-SPRLab/stf-site/README.md

 ```bash
 npm install && npm run dev
 ```
+or
 ```bash
 yarn install && yarn dev
 ```

-Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
-If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).
+The site should be up and running on [http://localhost:3000](http://localhost:3000).

 ## Step 4.
 Populate content